-The location of phytoplankton sampling is indicated in Figure 9.
+The location of phytoplankton sampling is indicated in Figure 10.
 Phytoplankton cell counts and biomass estimates are provided in Table 2.
-Golden algae (Chrysophyta) and green algae (Chlorophyta) were the major components of the phytoplankton in 2007, although representatives of two other algal divisions were encountered.
-Unlike the 2005 phytoplankton sampling, blue-greens (more properly cyanobacteria) were not present during the 2006 or 2007 samplings.
-Diversity and evenness values in 2007 were lower than both the 2005 and 2006 samplings.
-Taxonomic richness in 2007 has decreased compared to the 2006 sampling.
+Golden algae (Chrysophyta) were the major component of the phytoplankton at the time of sampling in 2008, although representatives of four other algal divisions were encountered.
+Blue-greens (more properly cyanobacteria) were present in the plankton sample, but not at abundant levels.
+Blue-greens had not been encountered during the biological assessments of Lake Whitney since 2005, although they are known to persist in the late summer and early fall months.
+Compared to 2007, diversity and evenness values increased in 2008.
+Taxonomic richness in 2008 (17 species) increased compared to the 2007 sampling (13 species).
 Once again the composition of the phytoplankton community suggested high nutrient levels.

-Overall cell counts and biomass estimates were high in the June 2007 sample.
-Cell density levels in 2007 were approximately 6 times greater than 2006 levels and 4 times greater than 2005 levels.
-Cell biomass in 2007 was roughly 20 times greater than the 2005 and 2006 samples, mostly due to a bloom of the golden alga Dinobryon.
-While common and not a major problem in most water supplies, this alga could impart taste and odor at this biomass.
+Overall cell counts and biomass estimates were moderate in the June 2008 sample.
+Cell density levels in 2008 were roughly 50% lower than levels observed in June 2007.
+Cell biomass in 2008 experienced a reduction of nearly 60% from 2007 levels.
+The 2007 phytoplankon levels were driven mostly by a bloom of the golden alga Dinobryon.
+While common and not a major problem in most water supplies, this alga could impart taste and odor at biomass levels observed in 2007.